Heathenry (new religious movement): Racial issues

-The question of race represents a major source of division among Heathens, particularly in the United States.
-Within the Heathen community, one viewpoint holds that race is entirely a matter of biological heredity, while the opposing position is that race is a social construct rooted in cultural heritage.
-In U.S. Heathen discourse, these viewpoints are described as the folkish and the universalist positions, respectively.
+Racial issues are a major source of division among Heathens.
+In Heathenry, one viewpoint perceives race as entirely a matter of biological heredity, while the opposing position is that race is a social construct rooted in cultural heritage.
+These viewpoints are described as the folkish and the universalist positions, respectively.
 These two factions—which Kaplan termed the "racialist" and "nonracialist" camps—often clash.
-The universalist and folkish division has also spread to other countries, although has had less impact in the more ethnically homogeneous Iceland.
-A 2015 survey revealed a greater number of Heathens subscribed to universalist ideas than folkish ones.
+A 2015 survey revealed that more Heathens subscribed to universalist ideas than folkish ones.

-Contrasting with this binary division, Gardell divides Heathenry in the United States into three groups according to their stances on race: the "anti-racist" group which denounces any association between the religion and racial identity, the "radical racist" faction which sees it as the natural religion of the Aryan race that should be followed by members of no other racial group, and the "ethnic" faction which seeks a middle-path by acknowledging the religion's roots in northern Europe and its connection with those of northern European heritage.
+Contrasting with this binary division, Gardell divides Heathenry in the United States into three groups according to their stances on race: the "anti-racist" group which denounces any association between the religion and racial identity, the "radical racist" faction which sees it as the natural religion of the Aryan race that should not be followed by members of other racial groups, and the "ethnic" faction which seeks a middle-path by acknowledging the religion's roots in northern Europe and its connection with those of northern European heritage.
 The religious studies scholar Stefanie von Schnurbein adopted Gardell's tripartite division, although referred to the groups as the "a-racist", "racial-religious", and "ethnicist" factions respectively.

 Altar for Haustblót in Bohus-Björkö, Västergötland, Sweden.
 The big wooden idol represents the god Frey, the smaller one next to it represents Freyja, the picture in front of it Sunna, and the small red idol Thor.

-Exponents of the universalist, anti-racist approach believe that the deities of Germanic Europe can call anyone to their worship, regardless of ethnic background.
-This group rejects the folkish emphasis on race, believing that even if unintended, it can lead to the adoption of racist attitudes toward those of non-northern European ancestry.
-Universalist practitioners such as Stephan Grundy have emphasized the fact that ancient northern Europeans were known to marry and have children with members of other ethnic groups, and that in Norse mythology the Æsir also did the same with Vanir, Jötun, and humans, thus using such points to critique the racialist view.
-Universalists welcome practitioners of Heathenry who are not of northern European ancestry; for instance, there are Jewish and African American members of the U.S.-based Troth, while many of its white members have spouses from different racial groups.
-While sometimes retaining the idea of Heathenry as an indigenous religion, proponents of this view have sometimes argued that Heathenry is indigenous to the land of northern Europe, rather than indigenous to any specific race.
-Universalist Heathens often express frustration that some journalists depict Heathenry as an intrinsically racist movement, and use their online presence to stress their opposition to far-right politics.
+Universalist, anti-racist Heathens believe that the deities of Germanic Europe can call anyone to their worship, regardless of ethnic background.
+They reject the folkish emphasis on race, believing that it can lead to racist attitudes toward those not of northern European ancestry.
+Universalist practitioners such as Stephan Grundy have emphasized that pre-Christian northern Europeans married and had children with members of other ethnic groups, and that in Norse mythology the Æsir also did the same with Vanir, Jötun, and humans.
+Universalists welcome practitioners of Heathenry who are not of northern European ancestry; for instance, there are Jewish and African American members of the U.S.-based Troth.
+While sometimes retaining the idea of Heathenry as an indigenous religion, universalist Heathens sometimes maintain that Heathenry is indigenous to the land of northern Europe, rather than indigenous to any specific race.
+Universalist Heathens often express frustration when journalists depict Heathenry as intrinsically racist, and use their online presence to oppose far-right politics.